NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ```
     -i, --uuid=     UUID of the relationship for which the sync operation is to be triggered.
+or
+    -n, --name=     Name of target volume to be sync .
 ```

-The following options/arguments are optional:
+Optional Options/Arguments:
 ```
+    -u, --cluster-name=     non default hosting cluster
+    -v, --svm       non default target SVM name
     -h, --help      Print help text.
     -w, --wait      Wait for sync operation to complete before exiting.
 ```

-Note: To create a new SnapMirror relationship, access ONTAP System Manager.
+Note: To create a new SnapMirror relationship, access ONTAP System Manager or use the create snapmirror-relationship command.

 ##### Example Usage